Oral glutathione supplementation has become very popular in the past decade.

 This study investigated the associations between Glutathione intake from food and plasma glutathione level (supplements were not used in this study).
 Concentrations of plasma total Glutathione were measured in 69 white men and women before and after consumption of dietary GSH.
 Daily Glutathione intake ranged from 13 to 109.9 mg (mean 34.8 mg).
 One of the observations was small negative correlations between dietary and plasma glutathione meaning that there is a possible decrease in blood GSN after ingestion of GSH containing foods.
 This negative correlation was higher in those with higher serum vitamin C levels indicating that high C levels may actually decrease Glutathione.
 It was concluded that factors regulating plasma Glutathione concentration are complex and not simply related to dietary glutathione intake.

-These oral glutathione results do sound interesting and promising.
+These new oral glutathione results sound very interesting and promising.
 However, there are several concerns that I would like to address:

 1. It took six (!) months to achieve results that could noticeably affect immune health.
-Most people with health issues that require immediate attention do not have that much time to wait to raise their GSH levels – for example, those who cannot shake off that flu, or cannot breathe due to asthma or emphysema, or those who are in constant pain like Ray was when his peripheral neuropathy progressed.
-It would be interesting to know how this oral GSH would affect people with diseases.
+Most people with health issues that require immediate attention do not have that much time to wait to raise their GSH levels – for example, those who cannot shake off that flu, or cannot breathe due to asthma or emphysema, or those who prepare to undergo cancer treatments, or those who are in constant pain like Ray was when his peripheral neuropathy progressed.
+It would be interesting to see a study investigating oral GSH supplementation in people with diseases.

 3. This is an isolated study with a specific brand of oral glutathione.
 Can the results be duplicated?
 Will other brands (and there are quite a few of them) produce the same results at the same dose and within the same timeframe?
 Will the results be consistent from brand to brand?
 More studies with this and other brands of oral glutathione are needed to answer these questions.